Please search our News section for further information and updated material.

 Extensive and largely overgrown Jewish cemetery with vividly carved gravestones from several time periods.
 There are several sections — the more modern section is still in use by the tiny Jewish community.
 The older part of this features gravestones with metal canopies.
 Behind the modern section is an older, rather overgrown, section where tombstones feature extraordinarily vivid carvings of lions and other animals, many of them clearly by the same artist/stone mason.
 Next to this cemetery there is an even older cemetery, also with elaborately carved stones.

-Great (Neolog) synagogue designed by Lipot Baumhorn and inaugurated in 1901: it was restored and rededicated in 2001; smaller orthodox synagogue, dating from the early 1920s and damaged in an earthquake.
-Jewish cemetery.
+A grand synagogue designed by Lipot Baumhorn and inaugurated in 1901, it was restored and rededicated in 2001.

 The drawings, signed by Baumhorn, were discovered by archive researcher Julie Dawson, who is making a survey of Jewish material in archives in Romania.

-Synagogue (on Alexandru Ioan Cuza Street) dating from 1858, with impressive wall paintings.
+Dating from 1858, it has impressive wall paintings.
 Buhuşi was a noted Hasidic center founded by the Tzaddik Yitsḥak ben Shalom Yosef Friedman (1834–1896) of the Ruzhyn Dynasty.
-The synagogue is part of a complex that included his rabbinical court, yeshiva and mikvah.
+The synagogue is part of a complex that included his rabbinical court, yeshiva and mikveh.
 Descendants of the Ruzhyn dynasty restored the building in 2007 and it is the scene of pilgrimages by followers of the rebbe.
 (The Buhuşi rebbe moved his court to Bene Berak in Israel after World War II.)

-The Jewish Cemetery, (down a dirt road off Alexandru Ioan Cuza street) where Buhuşi rebbes are buried, dates from the 19th century and has many ornately carved gravestones.
+The resting place of Buhuşi rebbes, it dates from the 19th century and has many ornately carved gravestones.

 Essential resource.
 A lengthy, illustrated article by Drs.
 Nicoleta Doina Teodorescu and Adriana Andone of the Architecture department of Spiru Haret University in Bucharest tracing the history of the Jewish community in Caracal and detailing the built Jewish heritage including the 1902 synagogue on Grigore Ion Street, the Jewish cemetery with ceremonial hall, and Jewish houses and businesses.
 The illustrations include maps, historic images and contemporary photographs.